nishuvr/Graph-Theory-Algorithms/README.md

 # Graph_Theory_Algorithms
 Graph Theory, Applications and Combinatorics

 Program 1 : Chinese Postman Problem is a variation of Eulerian circuit problem for undirected graphs.
 An Euler Circuit is a closed walk that covers every edge once starting and ending position is same.
-Chiniese Postman problem is defined for connected and undirected graph.
-The problem is to find shortest path or circuity that visits every edge of the graph at least once.
+Chinese Postman problem is defined for connected and undirected graph.
+The problem is to find shortest path or circuity that visits every edge of the graph at least once. <br />
-Source code - chinese.c
+Source code - chinese.c  <br />
-Input file - chinese_input.txt
+Input file - chinese_input.txt <br />
-Compiler - gcc compiler with input redirection
+Compiler - gcc compiler with input redirection <br />
-	   gcc chinese.c
+	   gcc chinese.c <br />
-	   ./a.out <chinese_input.txt
+	   ./a.out <chinese_input.txt <br />

 Program 2 : Welsh Powell is used to implement graph labeling; it is an assignment of labels traditionally called "colors" to elements of a graph subject to certain constraints.
 Source code - welsh.c